Oxford's distinctive governance structure stems from its long history.

 - Electing members to Council and other University bodies, and approving the appointment of the Vice-Chancellor.

 Council is the University’s principal executive and policy-making body.
+It has up to 28 members, including up to four from outside the University.
 It is responsible for the academic policy and strategic direction of the University, for its administration, and for the management of its finances and property.
 It has five major committees: Education Committee, General Purposes Committee, Personnel Committee, Planning and Resource Allocation Committee, and Research Committee.

 The 38 colleges, though independent and self-governing, form a core element of the University, to which they are related in a federal system.
 Each college is granted a charter approved by the Privy Council, under which it is governed by a Head of House and a Governing Body comprising of a number of Fellows, most of whom also hold University posts.
 There are also six Permanent Private Halls, which were founded by different Christian denominations, and still retain their religious character today.